The best equipment rack for the type of installation

 Rack drawers can be installed in the rack by using sliding rails and additional mounting hardware.
 Drawers help to keep manuals or spare cables close to where they are needed.

-Casters are an optional rack accessory that can be used to improve the mobility of a rack system.
+Casters are optional rack accessories that can be used to improve the mobility of a rack system.

 Caster wheels are always a beautiful addition to any equipment rack installation since sooner or later there is going to be a situation where easy access to the equipment rack may be necessary.
 Just remember, it is always highly recommended to install heavy-duty casters since weight capacity may vary over time.